Composition Program

 MonsterComp

-MonsterComp is an unofficial name for a uniquely designed and facilitated “incarnation” of UN 1015 Composition.
-In addition to introducing students to college writing in a diverse and highly collaborative environment, MonsterComp serves as an introduction to college teaching for the Humanities Department’s Graduate Teaching Assistants.
-MonsterComp provides an environment where experienced and novice instructors, together with the Director of Composition, collaboratively deliver course content.
-In turn, students in MonsterComp have the benefit of interacting with and getting feedback from students and instructors in sections other than their own.
+MonsterComp is an unofficial name for a selection of uniquely designed and facilitated sections of UN 1015 Composition.
+In addition to introducing students to college writing, MonsterComp is designed to support the new Humanities Department’s Graduate Teaching Assistants.
+MonsterComp provides an environment where experienced and novice instructors, as well as the Director of Composition, collaboratively deliver course content.

-Students in MonsterComp complete the same core assignments as students in other sections of the UN 1015, but the setting and structure of instruction is different.
-Early each week, multiple sections of UN 1015 (typically five) meet in a lecture hall to explore concepts in rhetoric, writing, and multimodality.
-Then, later in the week, each section meets on its own to practice those concepts in a more traditional and intimate setting.
+Students in MonsterComp complete the same core assignments as students in other sections of UN 1015, but the instruction setting and structure differ.
+Early each week, MonsterComp meets in a lecture hall to explore concepts in college writing.
+Then, later in the week, each section meets independently with their secretion instructors to practice those concepts in a more traditional setting.

 In MonsterComp, both students and teachers have the opportunity to learn from a wide range of writing and teaching styles.